About

 8 Blockchain-Based Seaweed Supply Chain Tracking Blockchain · Smart Contract

 Seaweed (laver) farming in South Korea involves spore cultivation, harvesting, processing, and distribution across multiple independent parties.
-Each stage generates distinct data, spore density judgments at cultivation, harvest yield at recovery, processing conditions and batch records at the mill, and distribution paths between wholesalers and retailers, yet no shared system connects producers, processors, and distributors.
+Each stage produces its own data — spore density readings at cultivation, harvest yield at recovery, processing conditions and batch records at the mill, and distribution paths between wholesalers and retailers — yet no shared system connects producers, processors, and distributors.
 Once a product leaves one party's system, the data needed for quality assurance and regulatory compliance is lost.

 The system builds directly on the laver spore selection patent (KR102034354B1), which established automated image-based quality assessment at the cultivation stage.
 Spore density judgments produced by that imaging pipeline become the first verifiable record on the ledger, and each downstream stage (harvest, processing, distribution) appends linked records referencing that origin.